 Of these four, I am convinced the Birkat Hamazon must have been the cup Jesus used to create the Eucharist and here's how I know that: the Birkat Hamazon is also called "the Cup of Blessing", the same name given to the cup Jesus used by Paul (see 1 Cor.
 10:16).
 Jews reading or hearing about the Last Supper would have picked that up right away.

 There are several theories as to why only four cups are used.
 Some say it's a reference to Exodus 6:6-7 where God says "I will bring out," "I will deliver," "I will redeem," and "I will take."
 According to Jewish thinker Vilna Gaon, the cups stand for this world, the Messianic age, the world at the revival of the dead, and the world to come.
 The four cups might also reflect the ancient Roman custom of drinking as many cups as there are letters in the name of the chief guest at a meal, which in the case of the Seder is God Himself whose Hebrew name has four letters.
-I believe these are all tied together, because notice it doesn't say the fourth cup was consumed at the meal, but it was consumed at Christ's Passion.

 In doing research for this, I came across the custom of the Seder host wearing what's called a kittel, which has multiple uses:

 -it's worn by the host of the Seder.
-I am convinced this is what Jesus put on before washing the Apostle's feet. (see John chapter 13)
+I am convinced this is what Jesus put on before washing the Apostle's feet.

 -it's used as a symbol of purity